gsora/gsora.github.io/_posts/2016-08-11-dissecting-a-fake-breadwallet-ios-app.markdown

 Inside the fake breadwallet there's a method called `makeTest`, which have an almost identical flow compared to the legit `payToClipboard`; this last method basically send a fixed amount of coins to the address the OS clipboard contains.

-`makeTest` does something similar: it creates a payment request for the fraud address instead of the one contained into payToClipboard, then displays a fake error message:
+`makeTest` does something similar: it creates a payment request for the fraud address instead of the one contained into `payToClipboard`, then displays a fake error message:

 ```
 Wallet decryption error, check phone for unwanted programs"